arminbiere/babywalk-exercise/README.md

 BabyWalk Local Search SAT Solver
 --------------------------------

-This is a simple locals search SAT solver.
+This is a simple local search SAT solver.

 It has been been used as a template for a project in our SAT solving course and is used in our live-hacking part of our tutorial at the summer school.